GLP-1 Tracker App

 A tracking log can record time, amount, compound name, concentration context, injection site, inventory change, and notes.
 CDC reported in February 2026 that 40.3% of U.S. adults had obesity in August 2021-August 2023, so many GLP-1 conversations happen alongside broader metabolic health records.

-The point is not to create more paperwork.
-The point is to make clinical conversations less dependent on memory.
+The goal is not to create more paperwork, but to make clinical conversations less dependent on memory.
 What changed?
 What was missed?
 Which vial is current?
 Which site was used last time?
-These questions are easier when the record has structure.
+These questions are easier to answer when your record has structure.

-Peptide Tracker keeps the workflow private and practical.
-Dose history, schedules, inventory, bloodwork, injection history, and preferences can stay on the user's device by default, with optional iCloud sync handled by Apple when enabled.
-The developer does not need a server-side treatment log to make the app useful.
+Peptide Tracker keeps this workflow private.
+Dose history, schedules, inventory, bloodwork, injection history, and preferences stay on the user’s device by default, with optional iCloud sync handled directly by Apple.
+The app does not rely on a server-side database.

 According to KFF, 76% of people who had taken GLP-1 drugs said they got them from a doctor, while 17% reported an online provider or website and 9% reported a medical spa or aesthetic medical center.
-That mix makes clear records especially useful when care happens across more than one setting.
+Clear records are especially useful when care happens across more than one setting.

 3. How Peptide Tracker Organizes the Workflow

-That feature set matters because one missed detail can change how a record reads.
+Missing a single detail can change how a medical record reads.
 Was the vial reconstituted differently?
 Did the logged amount use milligrams, milliliters, micrograms, or syringe units?
-Did the next reminder reflect the actual last log?
-A tracker can't answer clinical questions, but it can make the source data easier to verify.
+A tracker helps ensure the source data is accurate and easy to verify.

 4. Why Tracking Boundaries Matter

-Tracking boundaries matter because GLP-1 records often involve high-stakes medication details.
-FDA warned that compounded injectable semaglutide dosing errors had led some patients to draw up five to 20 times the intended dose, with some reports involving medical attention or hospitalization.
+GLP-1 records often involve high-stakes medication details.
+The FDA has warned that compounded injectable semaglutide dosing errors led some patients to draw up five to 20 times the intended dose, with some reports resulting in hospitalization.

-A tracker can reduce ambiguity in the user's own record, but it cannot validate a product, confirm a prescription, assess side effects, or choose a dose.
-It also cannot know whether a compounded product, vial label, or online source is appropriate.
-Those checks belong with licensed clinicians, pharmacists, and regulated pharmacies.
+A tracker can reduce ambiguity in your personal record, but it cannot validate a product, confirm a prescription, assess side effects, or choose a dose.
+It also cannot verify whether a compounded product, vial label, or online source is appropriate.
+Those checks belong entirely with licensed clinicians, pharmacists, and regulated pharmacies.

-FDA has also warned about counterfeit Ozempic in the U.S. supply chain.
-In April 2025, FDA said several hundred counterfeit 1 mg units had entered the supply chain outside Novo Nordisk's authorized distribution.
-In December 2025, FDA reported another counterfeit Ozempic alert involving dozens of units.
+The FDA has also issued warnings about counterfeit Ozempic in the U.S. supply chain.
+In April 2025, the FDA noted several hundred counterfeit 1 mg units had entered the supply chain outside Novo Nordisk’s authorized distribution.
+In December 2025, another counterfeit Ozempic alert involved dozens of units.

 Practical Tracking Boundary

-This is why Peptide Tracker's wording separates math and logging from medical decision-making.
-The app helps maintain records, visualize schedules, and prepare cleaner exports.
-It does not turn a calculation into clinical advice.
+Peptide Tracker deliberately separates math and logging from medical decision-making.
+The app maintains records, visualizes schedules, and prepares clean exports-it does not turn calculations into clinical advice.

 5. What Does Half-Life Tracking Add?

-That difference affects how curves look.
-A longer reference half-life creates more overlap between logs, while a shorter reference half-life declines faster in the model.
+A longer reference half-life creates more overlap between logs, while a shorter one declines faster.
 The curve is useful for education and schedule readability, but it is not a lab result.

 For a deeper explanation of the formula, accumulation, and steady-state estimates, see the peptide half-life tracking guide.
 That page breaks down the exponential decay model and shows why “remaining amount” is not the same as individualized medical clearance.